-This telegram is used when a PLC/PC with CANopen functionality is used as a master.
-A frequency inverter defined as a system bus master does not evaluate the boot-up message.
+This telegram is of importance if a PLC/PC with CANopen functionality is used as a master.
+The frequency inverter defined as a system bus master does not evaluate the boot-up message.

 4.9.1.2 Status control

 The identifier used for the NMT telegrams is "0" and may only be used by the system bus master for NMT telegrams.
 The telegram contains two data bytes.